Sit and Stand desks are becoming more commonplace in offices, retail, schools, colleges, and

 Ergonomics are as important when using a sit-stand desk as when seated at a traditional desk.
 From a posture point of view, the same rules apply, so users should set their desks so that their arms are at a 90° angle from their bodies when typing.
 Monitors should be at eye height, ideally 15 to 30 inches away. i-desks are height adjustable via an electronic switch built into the desk allowing you to set the perfect height whether you are sitting or standing.

 Your “standing posture” matters.
 Physiotherapists often advise users to stand as if there is a balloon gently pulling their heads up, with their knees slightly bent.
-Backs should be in neutral alignment, in other words not leaning backwards or sloping forwards.
+Backs should be in neutral alignment, in other words not leaning backward or sloping forwards.
 Comfortable shoes are also crucial, as the soles of your feet will need support during these stand-up periods.

-For wheelchair users the i-desk is the perfect solution.
+For wheelchair users, the i-desk is the perfect solution.
 The electronic up and down switch means you can adjust the height to achieve the most suitable desk and screen height for you.

 Fit for purpose